opendatamesh-initiative/odm-specification-dpdescriptor/GOVERNANCE.md

 The Technical Steering Committee (TSC) is the sole entity authorized to make decisions regarding changes to the specification or its governance.

 ### Responsibilities
-The TSC is responsable of:
+The TSC is responsable for:

-* Evaluating and approving or rejecting proposed changes to the specification
+* evaluating and approving or rejecting proposed changes to the specification
-* Evaluating and approving or rejecting proposed changes to the governance
+* evaluating and approving or rejecting proposed changes to the governance
-* Evaluating and approving or rejecting proposals for TSC membership additions or removals
+* evaluating and approving or rejecting proposals for TSC Member additions or removals
-* Evaluating and approving or rejecting proposals for assignments or removals of the Maintainer role
+* evaluating and approving or rejecting proposals for DPDS Mantainer additions or removals
-* Appointing the TSC Chair
+* appointing the TSC Chair

 ### Adding a member
 Everyone can ask to become a TSC Member by writing to [odm.info@quantyca.it](mailto:odm.info@quantyca.it).